External PKI for OpenVPN Certificates¶

 - Click Import to complete the process.

-- Go to Gateway page, click +New Gateway to create a new gateway.
-This new gateway will be created with those certificates and key imported.
+- Go to the Gateway page and click +New Gateway to create a new gateway.
+This new gateway will be created with those certificates and keys imported.
 Please refer to http://docs.aviatrix.com/HowTos/uservpn.html on how to create a gateway.

 - Upon successful gateway creation, go to OpenVPN > Certificate page.